Important Dates for Self-employed Individuals

 Advance Premium Tax Credit.

 Individuals and the self-employed may qualify for premium tax credits or subsidies.
 The amounts are based on your individual and family Modified Adjusted Gross Income (source: UC Berkeley) and are available on a sliding scale with higher income receiving less tax credits.
+See also, What income and household information do I provide when I apply for Marketplace coverage?

 (Source: Center on Budget and Policy Priorities)

 Changes in Circumstances.
 Report any changes in income and family size to the MarketPlace as these changes will affect your estimated tax premium credit amounts.
 Receiving too little or too much can affect your refund or balance due when you file your tax return.
-For example, if you have greater than expected income as first reported when you purchased your Marketplace coverage and it exceeds the amount of tax credit you are eligible to receive, you will be obligated to return the extra tax credit when you file your tax return, either as a reduced refund or balance due payment.
+For example, if you have greater than expected income than first reported when you purchased your Marketplace coverage and it exceeds the amount of tax credit you are eligible to receive, you will be obligated to return the extra tax credit when you file your tax return, either as a reduced refund or balance due payment.
 However, the amount to be repaid will depend on income levels, see below chart.

 (Source: Center on Budget and Policy Priorities)